zentrocdot/InofficialTurtleGraphicsDoc/docs/tkinter.md

 <p align="justify">The other way is not the proposed way, it
 makes use of a protected member of a client class.
-First one can get the Turtle screen object where the turtle is drawing on.</p>
+First one can get the turtle screen object where the turtle is drawing on.</p>

 ```
-# Get the Turtle screen.
+# Get the turtle screen.
 screen = turtle.getscreen()
 ```

 <p align="justify">Then one can get the root window.</p>

 ```
-# Get the root window using the Turtle screen.
+# Get the root window using the turtle screen.
 root = screen._root
 ```

-or in short
+<p align="justify">or in short written as</p>

 ```
 # Get the root window directly.